Learning Forward, Future Ready

-One of the school board’s goals during the 2015-16 school year directed staff to explore a 1:1 initiative: “to provide students equitable access to technology.”
-In March of 2016, the board approved a lease-purchase agreement with Apple for 5,000 iPads, 500 laptops and project management and integration support.
-The technology will equip each middle school student with an iPad, support the expansion of blended learning to an additional 125 classrooms districtwide, and provide devices for teachers and for student checkout.
+One of the school board’s goals directed staff to explore a 1:1 initiative: “to provide students equitable access to technology.”
+In March of 2016, the board approved a lease-purchase agreement with Apple for 5,000 iPads, 500 laptops, and project management and integration support.
+The technology equipped each middle school student with an iPad and provided devices for teachers and for student checkout.

-“Our focus has been on how instruction becomes more effective and how we personalize learning for students,” said Angelique Nedved, assistant superintendent of teaching and learning.
-“All learners– students and adults, are learning forward in order to be future ready.
-A 1:1 initiative is a natural connection to our expansion of blended learning.”
+“Our focus has been on how instruction becomes more effective and how we personalize learning for students,” said Jerri Kemble, assistant superintendent of leading, learning and technology.
+“All learners– students and adults, are learning forward in order to be future ready."

 With the middle schools equipped with iPads for the 2016-17 school year, the district’s two high schools formed a team to investigate, plan, and develop a recommendation for grades 9-12.
 The team visited other high schools, attended training and explored various tools, including iPads and laptops.
 A nine-week pilot project equipped a limited number of high school classrooms with 1:1 student technology: iPads at Free State High and MacBooks at Lawrence High.
 In mid-October, the high schools swapped devices.
 The pilot project helped to inform the high school staff's recommendation to the school board for MacBooks to be provided all high school students in the fall of 2017.